heroku/buildpacks-nodejs/README.md

 ```

 Then run the image:

 ```bash
 docker run --rm -it -e "PORT=8080" -p 8080:8080 sample-app
 ```

 ## Application Requirements

-The `heroku/nodejs` buildpack requires a valid `package.json` to be present
+The `heroku/nodejs` buildpack requires a valid `package.json` to be present to build.
-to build.

-In order to install dependencies, a vaild `npm`, `yarn`, or `pnpm` lockfile must
+In order to install dependencies, a valid `npm`, `yarn`, or `pnpm` lockfile must be present.
-be present.

 ## Configuration